tlswg/tls13-spec/draft-ietf-tls-tls13.md

 standalone or sent as EarlyData.
 However, when a client does not know whether TLS 1.3 can be negotiated -- e.g., because the server may support a prior version of TLS or because of network intermediaries -- it SHOULD use the EarlyData extension.
+If the EarlyData extension is used, then clients MUST NOT send any messages other than the ClientHello in their initial flight.

 Any data included in EarlyData is not integrated into the handshake hashes directly.
 E.g., if the ClientKeyExchange is included in